-Sheesh.
-That’s a lot for a Monday morning.
-Let’s talk Creamy Chicken and Wild Rice Soup, shall we?
-It’s a gloomy rainy day here and this soup recipe is absolutely perfect for chilly fall days.
+This Creamy Chicken and Wild Rice Soup is no exception.
 It is creamy, delicious, full of earthy flavors, and it is so hearty.
-A big bowl of this for lunch and I am totally full all afternoon.
+A big bowl of this for lunch and I am totally full all evening.

 HOW TO COOK WILD RICE

 I really think the heartiness of this recipe comes from the wild rice in this soup.
-If cooking wild rice sounds intimidating, you can buy it pre-cooked and just throw it in this soup, but it’s really so easy to make, I vote that you just buy some dry wild rice and cook it up the night before you are going to make this soup.
+If cooking wild rice sounds intimidating, you can buy it pre-cooked and just throw it in this soup, but it’s really so easy to make.

 - In a medium stock pot, combine three cups of water and 1 cup of wild rice.